 Apocalyptic literature always finds its society and historical moment to be corrupt and decadent, and this secularized contribution to the genre will, perhaps unsurprisingly, follow suit.
 More than that, though, I will follow my prophetic and apostolic forebears in diagnosing the root cause of that corruption and decadence as a failure to recognize the truth, which has resulted in a thoroughgoing moral and political nihilism.

-THE FIRST question to ask about the Trump insurrection is why they did it.
+The first question to ask about the Trump insurrection is why they did it.
 What were they hoping to accomplish?
 In Trump’s case, the answer is obvious—he wants to remain the most powerful person in the world, immune from criminal prosecution and able to command unlimited attention at a global level.
 Yet it is unclear why common citizens would put their bodies, their freedom, and potentially even their lives on the line to serve Trump’s venal interests.

 Something more must be at stake, but whatever it is cannot be accounted for in terms of normal politics.
 With the possible exception of the child separation policy, there is essentially nothing that Trump did in office that any other Republican president would not have done.
 His term was marked by massive tax cuts and a relentless effort to stack the federal judiciary with conservative judges—projects to which Trump was more or less a bystander.
 Meanwhile, the Supreme Court supermajority that Mitch McConnell had worked so hard to secure would limit the ostensible damage that a liberal president could do.